samtron1412/docs/software/zsh.md

 Similar to /etc/zsh/zshenv but for per-user configuration.
 Generally used for setting some useful environment variables.

 `/etc/zsh/zprofile`
 This is a global configuration file, it'll be sourced at login.
 Usually used for executing some general commands at login.
-Please note that on Arch Linux, by default it contains one line which source the /etc/profile, see #Global configuration files for details.
+Please note that on Arch Linux, by default it contains one line which source the `/etc/profile`.

 `/etc/profile`
-This file should be sourced by all Bourne-compatible shells upon login: it sets up an environment upon login and application-specific (/etc/profile.d/*.sh) settings.
+This file should be sourced by all Bourne-compatible shells upon login: it sets up an environment upon login and application-specific (`/etc/profile.d/*.sh`) settings.
 Note that on Arch Linux, Zsh will also source this by default.

 `~/.zprofile`
 This file is generally used for automatic execution of user's scripts at login.